 Songkran is a huge national holiday in Thailand and is brilliant fun.
 A particular highlight is the water festival when streets are closed to traffic, and people of all ages get involved in one big water fight.

 For wildlife, it's an excellent time to go on a safari in Sri Lanka.
 It's also the beginning of the dry season in Borneo and Sulawesi, where you can spot unusual creatures like tarsiers and black crested macaques.

-Vietnam works well at this time of year – it's dry and warm throughout the country.
-Southern Vietnam, Thailand, and Cambodia will be beginning to get quite warm - don't let this put you off, but it is worth bearing the heat in mind in terms of the pace and structure of the trip, keeping sightseeing to the morning or late afternoon.
+Vietnam works well at this time of year – it's warm and dry throughout the country.
+Southern Vietnam, Thailand, and Cambodia will be beginning to get very hot - so think about the pace and structure of the trip, keeping sightseeing to the morning or late afternoon.

-Finally, Oman is sunny but not yet oppressively hot, making it an ideal time to explore with kids.
+Finally, Oman is sunny but not yet oppressively hot, making it an ideal time to explore.

 EASTER AND SPRING HOLIDAY ITINERARIES

 Spring is the best time to have some fun beyond the tourist trail in Vietnam.
 From an eco-resort in the mountains to a boutique retreat near one of the world's most epic cave systems to a homestay in the Mekong Delta, this itinerary is ideal for families seeking a holiday packed with adventure.
 There's even time to relax at the beach too.

 TURTLES, CANYONING & CAMPING IN OMAN